recursionpharma/EFAAR_benchmarking/README.md

 `RANDOM_SEED`: The random seed value used for random number generation for sampling the null distribution.

-`RANDOM_COUNT`: The number of runs for benchmarking to compute error in metrics.

 `N_NULL_SAMPLES`: The number of null samples used in benchmarking.

 `MIN_REQ_ENT_CNT`: The minimum required number of entities for benchmarking.